 Holiday shoppers take part in a number of social activities over the festive period – from product reviews and recommendations to hunting for gift ideas on Pinterest.
 A strong social presence at this time of year could make a great start to 2015 so its time to get your holiday social campaign off the ground.

 How to choose your holiday social media strategy

 Just like any other marketing campaign your festive strategy needs to be planned out for success.
 The right approach depends on the type of business you are and the services you offer.
 A social media campaign for toys at this time of year will vary greatly from a triple-glazing company and its important you understand the role of your services or products.

-If it's hard to imagine your products or services as a Christmas present, offer your customers the gift of a discount or special offer.
-Even if you're generally associated with the summer months (eg: a marquee hire firm) you can send out offers for those Christmas and new year's parties - as well as those summer wedding, which will already be in the planning stage.
+If it’s hard to imagine your products or services as a Christmas present, offer your customers the gift of a discount or special offer.
+Even if you’re generally associated with the summer months (eg: a marquee hire firm) you can send out offers for those Christmas and New Year’s parties – as well as those Summer weddings, which will already be in the planning stages.